Sail forth—steer for the deep waters only,

 The tempting ideals,

-The chocolate in its wrapper,
+the chocolate in its wrapper,

-And I in my dressing gown.
+and I in my dressing gown.

 Moments from affliction’s source

-And first, the shedding of the breath,
+and first, the shedding of the breath,

-O thirst unsatisfied.
+O thirst now satisfied.

-And in its seasons, turn,
+And in its seasons turn

-The leaves to crimson
+the leaves to crimson

-And the dawn to sage.
+and the dawn to sage.

 Emily Isaacson